devnjw/devnjw/README.md

 * * *

 * Hello World! <br>
-I'm a backend developer who always thinks about what code is easy to read and easy to write.
+* I am a backend developer who always thinks about what code is easy to read and easy to write.

 ### Interests
 * * *